 ARTIST’S STATEMENT

-I combine the printmaking mediums of collagraph, monotype, linocut and aquatint with collage to depict devils wearing outfits full of pattern and color.
-Devils are traditionally evil, but the devils I create, although sometimes imposing, are cranky, impish or mischievous at worst.
+I combine the printmaking mediums of collagraph, monotype, linocut and aquatint with collage to depict a variety of creatures.
+The first creatures I created were devils wearing outfits full of pattern and color.
+Devils are traditionally evil, but the devils I make are cranky or mischievous at worst.
 As charming monsters, they are both good and bad, calling into question the binary nature of virtue and vice.
-True to the primal subject matter that imbues them, my devils often appear rudimentarily created at first, despite the variety of artistic mediums I use.
+Recently, I have started making new kinds of creatures, such as cats and girls, wearing their own expressive, colorful outfits.
+I dress all my creatures as though they are paper dolls, developing their sensibilities as I print and shape their outfits, giving them a sense of play.

 Much of my older work reexamines and celebrates the familiar.
 Some of my prints reference domestic and traditionally feminine work, such as cooking and sewing.
 They often depict the mass-produced objects related to those tasks as a way of examining the personal connections with inanimate objects that develop as each object becomes integrated into an individual home.
 Those prints use pattern as a way of mirroring the daily routines in which people use the objects.